Master of Accountancy

 *Eligibility for internship credit is determined by 1) minimum 5 core courses completed 2) minimum 3.0 GPA 3) no prior experience in the specific job offered (eligibility is confirmed by the academic advisors).

-Students in the Master of Accountancy program can expect to learn a range of skills, knowledge and abilities.
+Students can expect to learn a range of skills, knowledge and abilities.
 Graduates will:

 The Master of Accountancy program requires 45 units of graduate coursework beyond proficiency courses (which depends each students' background but can range from 0 - 12 units in math, economics, and finance).
 The core courses make up 33 units and 12 units in either the general, forensic, or taxation concentrations.